Frankly 3a Review 2025: Pros & Cons

 Sustainable Investing with Frankly 3a

 As with everything they do, they are not very transparent about the details behind their offer.
 They only offer active funds for sustainable investments and use the Swisscanto blacklist for selecting companies.
-However, they do not share many details about the companies that are selected or not.
+However, they do not share many details about the companies that were selected.

 Their strategy is very similar to what most 3a do, using simple factors such as the ESG.
 Nevertheless, it is still good that they offer such an option.
 Sadly, they do not share the details of their funds as any good third pillar should.